-The original 379 acre parcel of land that established Big Brook Park was formerly used as farmland for patients at the Marlboro Psychiatric Hospital, located across the street (Route 520).
-The Park System purchased this property—which once contained a piggery, dairy farm and other agricultural operations—from the state in 1997, around the time it closed the hospital.
-In 2010, the Park System purchased an additional 36 acres, bringing the park total to 415 acres.
+The original 432 acre parcel of land that established Big Brook Park was formerly used as farmland for patients at the Marlboro Psychiatric Hospital, located across the street (Route 520).
+The Park System purchased this property—which once contained a piggery, dairy farm and other agricultural operations—from the state in 1997, around the time the hospital closed.
+The park was also home to the former YMCA Camp Arrowhead.

 Visitors are welcome to hunt for fossils in Big Brook.
 Access is from the Boundary Road parking lot.
 Rules governing fossil hunting and collecting are listed here.

 See our Supplemental Rules Governing the Hunting and Collecting of Fossils at Big Brook Park.